nscuro/fdnssearch/README.md

   fdnssearch [flags]

 Flags:
-      --amass-config string    amass config to load domains from -a, --any                    additionally search ANY dataset (ignored when -f is set) --any-only               only search ANY dataset (ignored when -f is set) -d, --domains stringArray    domains to search for -e, --excludes stringArray   domains to exclude from search -f, --files stringArray      dataset files
+      --amass-config string    Amass config to load domains from -a, --any                    Additionally search ANY dataset (ignored when -f is set) --any-only               Only search ANY dataset (ignored when -f is set) -d, --domains stringArray    Domains to search for -e, --excludes stringArray   Domains to exclude from search -f, --files stringArray      Dataset files
   -h, --help                   help for fdnssearch
-  -o, --output string          output file
+  -o, --output string          Output file
-      --plain                  disable colored output -q, --quiet                  only print results, no errors or log messages --timeout int            timeout in seconds
+      --plain                  Disable colored output -q, --quiet                  Only print results, no errors or log messages --timeout int            Timeout in seconds
-  -t, --types stringArray      record types to search for (a, aaaa, cname, txt, mx) (default [a])
+  -t, --types stringArray      Record types to search for (a, aaaa, cname, txt, mx) (default [a]) -v, --version                Show version
 ```

 Errors and log messages are written to `STDERR`, search results to `STDOUT`.
 This allows for easy piping without the need to use `--quiet`.